-Full-scale, for-profit timber harvesting operations are not eligible under the Operational Fuel Treatment program.
+Full-scale, for-profit timber harvesting operations are not eligible under SWPI.
 However, revenue (e.g. log sales, sale of other forest products, etc.) from eligible projects can constitute all or part of the community contribution.

-In cases where revenue is in excess of the required community contribution, the excess revenue will be deducted from the total eligible cost of the project and the maximum grant will be calculated based on the net project cost.
+If revenue exceeds the required community contribution, the excess revenue will be deducted from the total eligible cost of the project and the eligible grant will be calculated based on the net project cost.